Marietta Minnigerode Andrews: Biography

 She produced designs for the stained glass windows of St. Paul's Church in Steubenville, Ohio.
 Her work may also be found at the University of Virginia, the George Washington University, and the American Society for Psychical Research.
 She published several books which she illustrated herself, including My Studio Window (1928); Scraps of Paper (1929); and George Washington's Country (1930); and also created silhouettes.
-Andrews died at her home, Vaucluse, in Alexandria, Virginia.
+She had two children, Mary Lord and Eliphalet Fraser.
+Towards the end of her life, she lived and worked on 16th Street in Washington, D.C.
+She died at her son's home, Vaucluse, in Alexandria, Virginia.
+She was buried in the family plot in Middleburg.

 A sketchbook by Andrews, along with a collection of her drawings, was long held in the collection of the Corcoran Gallery of Art; at that institution's demise, all of these were transferred to the art museum at American University.
 A collection of her papers may be found at Virginia Commonwealth University.